yashwanth-adimulam/Scientific-Calculator-using-AWT/README.md

 ## How to run the repo
 1. Make sure that you've java installed on your system
 2. Then make a file named "AwtCalculator.java" on your system
-3. Then excute the file
+3. Then execute the file